 What is furnished in my room?

-Rooms are furnished with an extra-long twin bed, mattress (size 36" X 80"), dresser, desk, chair, drapes, and wastebasket and recycling bin for each resident.
+Rooms are furnished with an extra-long twin bed with mattress (size 36" X 80"), dresser, desk, chair, window coverings, wastebasket and recycling bin (one recycling bin per room) for each resident.

 What is the size of the bed?

-Beds in Bek, Squires, Noren, Brannon, Selke, Johnstone, West and McVey have wooden bed frames that adjust to various heights.
-All other halls have metal bed frames which require students to rent a loft if they want to elevate their bed.
+All beds in all halls (except Walsh Hall) have wooden bed frames that adjust to various heights, including loft height.
+Walsh Hall rooms have metal bed frames which require students to rent a loft if they want to elevate their bed.
 Metal bed frames ends are 27" high and there is 11" from the floor to the bottom of the mattress.
 All mattresses in all halls are 36" wide and 80" long which is considered an extra-long twin.